Dr-Wojtek/Super-Deliveries-API/README.md

 # Super Deliveries API
-The goal of the program is using the A* search algorithm, a dynamic knapsack solution and custom logic to find the shortest possible delivery route for the highest valuable combination of orders.
-You may:
+The goal of the program is to find the shortest possible delivery route for the highest valuable combination of orders.
+The progrram achieves this using the A* search algorithm, a dynamic knapsack solution and other logic.
+The user may:
-1) Add, update or delete a custom order to the database and then get all existing orders and 40 addresses from the database.
-Then;
+1) Add, update or delete a custom order to the database and get all existing orders and 40 addresses from the database.
 2) A unique, randomized delivery address is attached to each order.
 A graph is created from the addresses.
 3) Optional: Choose a weight limit, as if you were delivering by bicycle for example, and get the most valuable combination of orders that meets the weight requirement.
-This is done through a dynamic implementation of the knapsack problem that allows you to get not only a total value, but the order(s) the value come from.
+This is done through a dynamic implementation of the knapsack solution that allows you to get not only a total value, but the order(s) the value come from.
+POST orders to evaluate and receive the most valuable orders.
-4) Find the fastest route in the city to deliver the selected orders in one run.
-5) Have the route returned to you with its total distance, as well as the distance for other, simpler to calculate, delivery routes.
-Compare the distance; was the 'Super Deliveries' method the best?
+4) POST your orders and have the fastest route returned to you with its total distance, as well as the distance for other, simpler to calculate, delivery routes.
+Compare the distances; was the 'Super Deliveries' method the best?

 ## Third-party libraries
 Super Deliveries uses the flask framework and SQLAlchemy.
 The following third-party library imports are made: